Vue-Boilerplates/vue-boilerplate/README.md

-# Vue Boilerplates : vue-boilerplate Base template (In progress)
+# Vue Boilerplates : vue-boilerplate

 > A vue.js project with Latest Vue + Lazy loading and code splitting